-- Property: Displays a list of Source Record properties set in the Preprocessor Step. - Type: Displays the type of the Source Record property.
-Read only field. - Based on: Determines the origin of the data. - Location: The contents of the data selection set below will be the value of the extracted field.
+- Property: Displays a list of record properties set in the Preprocessor step (see "Preprocessor step" on page 103). - Type: Displays the type of the property.
+This is a read-only field. - Based on: Determines the origin of the data. - Location: The contents of the data selection set below will be the value of the extracted field.
 The data selection settings are different depending on the data sample type. - Left: Defines the start of the data selection to extract - Right: Defines the end of the data selection to extract - Top offset: The vertical offset from the current pointer location in the Data Sample (Viewer). - Height: The height of the selection box. - Use selection: Click to use the value of the current data selection for the extraction.